 Nat Girsberger is a Swiss visual artist based in Brooklyn, New York.
 Girsberger specializes in analog collaging, taking commissions in her Bedstuy studio for clients such as Universal Music Group.
 New York City exhibitions include the 2018 solo show ‘Close Your Eyes’ at the Storefront Project Gallery and her 2017 solo show ‘Transient Terrain’ at Ivy Brown Gallery.
 Her work has been reviewed in various medias across the globe, including Whitehot, Indiewire, Artreveal, The New York Times, Observer, Paper among various others.

-education: Film and Visual Communication at New York University, Gallatin, Minor in producing at NYU Tisch.
+education: Film and Visual Communication at New York University, Gallatin, Minor in producing at NYU Tisch — with honors.

 languages: english. german. swiss german. french.

 programs: avid. indesign. photoshop. lightroom. after effects. sketchup. flash. bridge.

 Dr. Megan Poe MD for NYU